 Your cozy cabin is framed up, the roof is on, and exterior log siding is installed.
 What’s next?
-It’s time for wood trim and molding.
+It’s time for pine trim and molding.
 If your interior plans are not complete, you should consider rustic trim for every room in the cabin.
 For a cohesive look, the interior of your cabin should mirror or complement the log cabin appearance of the exterior siding.
 You can achieve this aesthetic with one of two options, either paneling or log interior siding.

 Using Log Siding for Interior Walls

 Your first option for interior walls is log siding that matches the outside of your cabin.
 The same trim can be used to accent both the inside and outside walls.
 Pine and cedar trim come in smooth and hand-hewn finishes to suit your tastes.
 They are installed first, followed by butting the siding flush into the trim.

 The 2”x 6” D-trim works great for door and window casing as well as baseboards.
 Another interior option is using custom shaped log trim that spans a larger width between cathedral windows or doors that are spaced apart.
 Ask the sales people about creating this option for your needs.

 Millworks produces wood trim and molding for log siding in 4 styles for interior applications:

 - 2×6 D-Trim and 3×4 D-Trim for quarter log siding

 - 3×6 D-Trim and 4×4 D-Trim for half log siding